scrumanac/challenge/README.md

 **Questions?
 Suggestions?
 We love to hear from you: <hr.factoryirisii+techchallenge@gmail.com>**

-Please state clearly your name and the position yor are applying for in your email.
+Please state clearly your name and the position you are applying for in your email.